AnyComment/php-sdk/README.md

 composer run test
 ```

+## Examples

+Examples can be found in `/examples` folder.

+> Notice that you need to provide your API key for each example to make it work.

 ## Usage

 You need to prepare a configuration class and pass your API key to constructor.